liux2/cs390f2017-project/Proposal.md

 In this lab, we are going to analyze US mess shooting data.
+The reason we choose this question is because recently, there was a big mass shooting happened in Las Vegas.
+Lots of people died because of that.
+So, we think we could patterns in the data set of US mess shooting data, and what could be the key factors that could cause the mess shooting.